 He was preceded in death by: parents; sisters, Kathryn and Dorothy; brothers, Raymond and Melvin; nephew, Gary Reiter; and very dear friend, Lois Otto.

 Survivors: sister, Mildred Bachofer (Frank); nieces, Lynn Covey (Dana), and Linda Saathoff (Lynn); nephews, Tim Hake (Marilyn), Terry Hake, Mark Bachofer, Ron Reiter (Marcia), and Larry Reiter (Connie); and many grandnieces and grandnephews.The Family wishes to extend a special thank you to Erick and Buffy Kadel who helped care for Junior, and assisted with his personal and professional affairs during the last years of his life.
 He was a member of St. Peter and Paul Catholic Church in Cawker City, and member of the Knights of Columbus.

 Visitation: 4-7 p.m.
 Friday, Oct.
 11, with Rosary Service at 7 p.m. at Schoen Funeral Home and Monuments.
 Graveside services will be at 11 a.m.
 Friday, Dec.
 6, 2019 at St. John’s Catholic Cemetery.
 Memorials to: Perdue Hospitality Home, or Solomon Valley Hospice.

-To send flowers to the family or plant a tree in memory of Mathew Francis Hake, please visit our floral store.
+To send flowers to Mathew's family, please visit our floral store.